-One of the most common SD card problems is that the SD card is not showing up after you connect it to your PC.
-In some better situations, the card is detected but files on it disappear for no reason.
+One of the most common SD card problems is that the SD card is not showing up after you connect it to your PC, camera, or Android phone.
+In Windows computer, some better situations is that the SD card is detected but files on it disappear for no reason.

 In this post, we are going to walk you through the tutorial to

 - Get the SD card showing up on Windows

 - Repair SD card errors and corruption if any

 - Get disappeared pictures or other files back from the SD card

 How to Fix SD card not showing up issue on Windows computer?

 Similar to all hard drives that not showing up issues on computers, the basic causes derive from connection problems, inner software issues, and hardware issues.